Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 produce iterative releases.
 A certain degree of mutability is needed for bug fixing and potential product improvements.

-Upgradeability allows for experimenting and deploying the product at the early stage, always leaving the chance to fix vulnerabilities and progressively add features.
+Upgradeability allows experimenting and deploying the product at the early stage, always leaving the chance to fix vulnerabilities and progressively add features.
-It is more actual right now while ink! and contract-pallet under active development.
+It is more actual right now while ink! and contract-pallet are under active development.
 Upgradeable contracts are not a Bug if they are developed consciously with decentralization in mind.